espressif/esp-adf/docs/en/design-guide/dev-boards/user-guide-esp32-s3-korvo-2.rst

 This document is mostly dedicated to the main board.
 For detailed information on other parts, click the links above.

-The document consists of the following major sections:
+The document consists of the following sections:

 - `Getting started`_: Overview of the board and hardware/software setup instructions to get started.
 - `Hardware Reference`_: More detailed information about the board's hardware.
-- Hardware Revision Details: Hardware revision history, known issues, and links to user guides for previous versions (if any) of the board.
+- `Hardware Revision Details`_: Hardware revision history, known issues, and links to user guides for previous versions (if any) of the board.
 - `Related Documents`_: Links to related documentation.